4300 N Josey Ln Suite 100 Carrollton, TX 75010

 • Long-Lasting Solution: Dental implants are a long-term solution that can last for many years with proper care.
 This makes implant dentures a great investment in your oral health.
 The implant posts themselves are permanent and ensure dentures last for years.

-• Better Bone Health: Implants help stimulate the jawbone, preventing the bone loss that often occurs when teeth are missing.
+• Better Bone Health: Implants help stimulate the jawbone to prevent the bone loss that often occurs when you lose teeth.
 This can help preserve the shape of your face over time.

 What are All-on-4 and All-on-6?